etsuprun/halefdocs/index.rst

 Install Eclipse
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Download and install Eclipse_.
-Do not use the latest version--only this one.
+Do not use the latest version—only this one.

 Install the OpenVXML plug-in for Eclipse
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~